onedayatatime/spiritsoulbody/docs/composition.md

 What are we made of?

 ## Spirit, Soul and Body
-**1 Thessalonians 5:23**

 > May God himself, the God of peace, sanctify you through and through.
-May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.
+May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ. - **1 Thessalonians 5:23**

-**Hebrews 4:12**
 > For the word of God is alive and active.
-Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.
+Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart. - **Hebrews 4:12**

 **Inferences**